David W. Murhammer

-David W. Murhammer is Professor and former Department Chair of Chemical and Biochemical Engineering at the University of Iowa, specializing in biochemical engineering.
+David W. Murhammer is professor and former department chair of chemical and biochemical engineering at the University of Iowa, specializing in biochemical engineering.
 He is also a member of the Center for Biocatalysis and Bioprocessing there.
-Dr. Murhammer received his B.S. and M.S. degrees from Oregon State University, and his Ph.D. in Chemical Engineering at the University of Houston in 1989.
-Professor Murhammer was a grad student under Charles F. Goochee.
-He then joined the College of Engineering in 1989 as Assistant Professor, becoming Professor in 2003.
+Murhammer received his B.S. and M.S. degrees from Oregon State University, and his Ph.D. in chemical engineering at the University of Houston in 1989.
+Murhammer was a graduate student under Charles F. Goochee.
+He then joined the college of engineering in 1989 as assistant professor, becoming professor in 2003.

-Murhammer also worked briefly in the Zirconium refining industry, which sparked his lifelong dedication to chemical process safety.
+Murhammer also worked briefly in the zirconium refining industry, which sparked his lifelong dedication to chemical process safety.

 Research interests and publications

 Research interests include baculoviruses, with emphasis on their bioinsecticide production and effects on insect cell cultures.

 Murhammer is an editor of Baculovirus and Insect Cell Expression Protocols.
 He has also made numerous presentations at government and industrial engineering laboratories and conferences.
 He has written a total of 43 journal articles.
 Among his major recent peer-reviewed publications are: